facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 ## **John the Ripper**

-In the case of units where the passwork is hashed.
+In the case of units where the password is hashed.
 You will need the jumbo version to support the Dahua hash type.

 https://www.openwall.com/john/